 My Friend’s Experience Who Saw Judit Polgar Play

 One of my friends had the privilege of watching her play in a tournament where other great players participated in 1990.
 She was 14 years old and she was not a Grand Master yet.
 However, she had achieved enough to play in a competitive tournament against adults.
-When she walked in the room, she demonstrated the body language of a World Champion.
+When she walked into the room, she demonstrated the body language of a World Champion.
 The way she was walking and the way she was checking the chessboards before a game was not expected by a child.
 It was obvious that her mentality was far superior to any of the other players who half of them had higher ELO rating than her.

 In that tournament, she won most games and she didn’t win1 or 2 games.
 That was a big surprise and my friend was convinced that this girl would become a legend.
 The other players were so intimidated that one of the top players jested “what is going on guys, shall a game against her can at least be ended in a draw”.
 That tournament was a huge success for her and a proof that mentality is very important in professional chess.

 Other Major Achievements